TuvokVersatileKolinahr/elobeggers/README.md

 This is a project to replace PLeague, the league app for our companies Fußball league.
 It is time for a proper v2, so here it is: the ELO-beggers app.

 This project contains both the frontend as the backend.
 The latter is written in java and based on the [SparkJAVA](http://sparkjava.com/) framework.
 To run the fontend (in an IDE like Eclipse) just start as java-application.
 This will start a development server running on port 4567, to check open [http://localhost:4567](http://localhost:4567) the frontend is compiled in the `src/main/resources/public`-directory.
+The server depends on a running MongoDB server on the standard port.

 The frontend has it's own development server which can be installed by changing into the frontend directory: